Rabbitandahat/Rabbitandahat/README.md

 - 👋 Hi, I’m @Rabbitandahat
-- 👀 I’m interested in AI-first finance
 - 🌱 I’m currently learning data analysis and am a Python starter
-- 💞️ I’m looking to collaborate on financial application of Python or Fintech
+- 💞️ I’m looking to collaborate on financial application of Python or Fintec
-- Algorithmic support and resistance for day trading
-- backtester for swing trade
 - 📫 How to reach me ...

 <!---